-KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III B.Com C Course code: 16 CMU 60 O3A Personnal S Selling and Salesman ıship UNIT ΓV 47 Which is a good technique to manage dissatisfied customers?
-Give the customer a discount Blame someone else in your organization so the customer will feel sorry for you Encourage the customer to voice the complaint so you can understand the issue and try to address it quickly Immediately bring your boss in to solve the problem Encourage the customer to voice the complaint so you can understand the issue and try to address it quickly 48 An example of a ideal ethical approach that a sales organization can put in place is Firing a salesperson when he breaks the rules Establishing ethics training that includes role-plays Outsourcing sales function to independent agents Telling a buyer everything you don't like about a competitor Establishing ethics training that includes role- plays 49 A key challenge for salespeople to develop character in today's business environment is Many companies only focus on the end result Salespeople are morally corrupt Many companies only focus on the end result The pace of business has slowed down Many companies only focus on the end result 50 Most salespeople that face an unethical sales leadership team will: Quit Stay and reluctantly participate in the unethical behaviour Blow the whistle on their bosses Tell their customer about the unethical practices Stay and reluctantly participate in the unethical behaviour 51 A salesperson sees a colleague constantly exaggerate to customers regarding the benefits of a product and then copies that behaviour.
+KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III B.Com Course code: 17CMU 603A Personal Selling and Salesmanship UNI Γ V 47 Which is a good technique to manage dissatisfied customers?
+Give the customer a discount Blame someone else in your organization so the customer will feel sorry for you Encourage the customer to voice the complaint so you can understand the issue and try to address it quickly the problem Encourage the customer to voice the complaint so you can understand the issue and try to address it quickly 48 An example of a ideal ethical approach that a sales organization can put in place is Firing a salesperson when he breaks the rules Establishing ethics training that includes role-plays Telling a buyer everything you don't like about a competitor Establishing ethics training that includes role- plays 49 A key challenge for salespeople to develop character in today's business environment is Many companies only focus on the end result Salespeople are morally corrupt Many companies only focus on the end result The pace of business has slowed down Many companies only focus on the end result 50 Most salespeople that face an unethical sales leadership team will: Quit Stay and reluctantly participate in the unethical behaviour Blow the whistle on their bosses Tell their customer about the unethical practices Stay and reluctantly participate in the unethical behaviour 51 A salesperson sees a colleague constantly exaggerate to customers regarding the benefits of a product and then copies that behaviour.
 What is the best approach for the sales manager to take?
 Fire the salesperson Fire the sales colleague and fine the salesperson Meet with both salespeople and coach them on how to behave; document approach Do nothing, as long as results are good Meet with both salespeople and coach them on how to behave; document approach 52 The most important element of making an ethical decision is: Pass out copies of "Competition Act" Evaluate alternatives Recognize that the ethical dilemma exists Hire ethical people Recognize that the ethical dilemma exists A salesperson gives a customer a gift before a major deal to thank the customer for past business.
 What's the potential problem with this approach?
-The buyer might not like the gift This could be considered a bribe by the buyer This is illegal a gift after every deal This could be considered a bribe by the buyer 54 A common unethical practice by salespeople is Showing up for work late Lying to the sales manager "Padding" the expense account Using a company car after hours "Padding" the expense account 55 , , , , , Recognize and reward ethical behaviour and punish unethical behaviour.
+The buyer might not like the gift This could be considered a bribe by the buyer This is illegal a gift after every deal 54 A common unethical practice by salespeople is Showing up for work late Lying to the sales manager "Padding" the expense account Using a company car after hours "Padding" the expense account 55 The best way to get salespeople to conform to ethical behaviour is to Recognize and reward ethical behaviour and punish unethical behaviour.
 Create a Code of Ethics Give a senior manager the title of Senior Ethics Advisor Bring in a motivational speaker Recognize and reward ethical behaviour and punish unethical behaviour.